Orin-beep/HOTSPOT/README.md

 | ------------- | ------------- | ------------- |
 | 6.7795h | 3.0805min | 6.8308h |

-Notably, more than 99% of the running time is used to run Prodigal and DIAMOND BLASTP.
+Notably, the majority of the running time is used to run Prodigal and DIAMOND BLASTP.

 ## Early stop mechanism using the Monte Carlo dropout (MC-dropout)